debanjandhar12/logseq-anki-sync/README.md

 # Logseq Anki Sync

-This is in beta test (wont recomend to use in main graph yet).
+This is in beta test (not recomend to use in main graph and main anki profile yet).

 ### What works for now:
 **Example 1**